 Courses Required for the Major: Units

 ENGL 101, Reading and Composition or

-ENGL 105, Composition and Literature 3
+ENGL 105, Composition and Literature3

 ENGL 205, Critical Thinking and Intermediate

-Composition 3
+Composition3

 Select twelve units from the following:

+BLAS 140A, History of the U.S., Black Perspectives

 CHIL 101, Human Growth and Development

+ENGL 208, Introduction to Literature

 ENGL 210, American Literature I

 ENGL 211, American Literature II

 ENGL 215, English Literature I: 800-1799

 ENGL 216, English Literature II: 1800-Present

-ENGL 220, Masterpieces of World Literature I: 1500 BCE-1600 CE
+ENGL 220, Masterpieces of World Literature I: 1500

+BCE-1600 CE

-ENGL 221, Masterpieces of World Literature II: 1600-Present
+ENGL 221, Masterpieces of World Literature II: 1600-

+Present

 ENGL 230, Asian American Literature

+ENGL 237, Women in Literature

 ENGL 249, Introduction to Creative Writing

+HIST 109, History of the United States I

-HIST 141, Women in the United States History I HUMA 201, Mythology Total Units = 18
+HIST 141, Women in the United States History I

+HUMA 201, Mythology

+JOUR 202, Introduction to Mass Communication

+POLI 102, The American Political System

+PSYC 101, General Psychology

+SPEE 103, Oral Communication12

+Total Units = 18

-General Education: In addition to the courses listed above, students must complete one of the general education options listed on page 67:
+General Education: In addition to the courses listed above, students must complete one of the general education options listed on 73:

-- The IGETC pattern (page 89) is accepted by all CSU campuses and most UC campuses and majors.
-It is also accepted by some private/independent or out of state universities.

-- The CSU GE pattern (page 97) is accepted by all CSU campuses and some private/independent or out of state universities.
-It is not accepted by the UC system.

-- The San Diego Community College District

-General Education pattern (page 71) may be

-appropriate for students transferring to a

-private/independent or out of state university or

-to a high-unit major.
-Students selecting this

-option should meet with a counselor to

-determine the appropriate General Education

-courses for their individual transfer goals.
+- The IGETC pattern (95) is accepted by all CSU campuses and most UC campuses and majors.
+It is also accepted by some private/independent or out of state universities. - The CSU GE pattern (104) is accepted by all CSU campuses and some private/independent or out of state universities.
+It is not accepted by the UC system. - The San Diego Community College District General Education pattern (77) may be appropriate for students transferring to a private/independent or out of state university or to a high-unit major.
+Students selecting this option should meet with a counselor to determine the appropriate General Education courses for their individual transfer goals.